For developers · CLI-first · Open Source · MPL-2.0

 • AI-friendly: structured YAML + typed TS are ideal for LLM generation

 Three files.
-That's a pipeline.
+One HL7 & FHIR pipeline.

 A channel is a folder with a YAML config, a TypeScript transformer, and an optional validator.
 Everything lives in your Git repo.